mrmsnchz/DrumMachine/README.md

 # DrumMachine
-One of the starting frontend projects i made for freecodecamp.
+One of the frontend projects for freecodecamp.
-Very basic HTML and CSS and some brain powers to connect the audioclip to everything.

 https://codepen.io/MiriamSanchez/full/NWajxYP